Seasonal Flu Shots in Springfield & West Springfield, MA

 Walk-In Flu Shots in Springfield & West Springfield, MA

 Visit one of AFC Urgent Care’s convenient locations in Springfield or West Springfield this fall for a flu vaccine.
 We administer flu shots on a walk-in basis seven days a week, so you never need to worry about fitting in an appointment in your busy schedule.
-Most major insurance plans are accepted.
+We offer convenient hours that go into the night and on weekends.
+Most major insurance plans are accepted and cover flu shots.
+We have low costs for any self-pay patients.